Monday, November 3, 2025

 Sight words can be a good place to start.
 It helps to build a sense of mastery, quickly.
 Flash cards are a great way to teach and reinforce word recognition. - Learning phonics helps the students decipher new words.

-Older students are probably interested in different activities, than the younger student, i.e. driving, movies for the older crowd, novels, etc.
+Older students are probably interested in different activities, than the younger students, i.e. the type of movies, novels, etc.

 Using themes that your student is interested in, will aid in their learning.
 You and/or you and your student can make custom flash cards.
 Either one can draw or cut out pictures from magazines to add on index cards.

 You can also purchase custom flash cards at my CustomFlashCards store on Zazzle: www.zazzle.com/store/CustomFlashCards.
+There are different catgegories to choose from there, i.e. family members, adverbs, nouns, etc. Each flashcard has text on one side that can be customized, and a placeholder for an image on the other side.
 You can also submit design requests there.
-There are quantity discounts, even with ordering a variety of different designs.
+There are quantity discounts, even with ordering a variety of different flashcards.

 Do you have any other ideas?
 You can share them in a comment below.